googleapis/google-cloud-go/RELEASING.md

    [continuous Kokoro build](http://go/google-cloud-go-continuous).
 If there are any failures in the most recent build, address them before proceeding with the release.

+## Automated Release

+If there are changes that have not yet been released a pull request should be automatically opened with a title like "chore: release 0.XX.0", where XX is the next version to be released.
+To cut a release approve and merge this pull request.
+Doing so will update the `CHANGES.md`, tag the merged commit with the appropriate version , and draft a GitHub release.

+## Manual Release

 1. Navigate to `google-cloud-go/` and switch to master.
 1. `git pull`
 1. Run `git tag -l | grep -v beta | grep -v alpha` to see all existing releases.